sage-code82/JavaScript30/README.md

 Random colour circles to appear on the page every time you press a key.

-Estimated Time to Compleate - 1 hour time started 22:50pm (05.11.23)
+Estimated Time to lCompleate - 1 hour time started 22:50pm (05.11.23)
+Time Taken - end time 23:40 (50minutes)